 The website also has the usual 'no logging' claims, but unlike most of the competition, you don't have to take these on trust.
 In 2018, VyprVPN had an independent audit to verify that it doesn't log or share anything about what you're doing online, including session logs, and you can read the report for yourself.

 Plans and pricing

-VyprVPN's high-end plan has an unusual bonus with its own Chameleon protocol.
+VyprVPN has a theoretical bonus with its own Chameleon protocol.
 This scrambles the metadata of OpenVPN traffic, essentially making it more difficult for packet inspection techniques to identify that you're using a VPN.
-There's no extra encryption functionality – and, unfortunately, Chameleon isn't available on iOS – but it may allow you to get online in countries which actively try to prevent VPN use, such as China, and it's a major privacy boost.
+There's no extra encryption functionality – and, unfortunately, Chameleon isn't available on iOS – but it may allow you to get online in countries which actively try to prevent VPN use.

 Individual clients have their own privacy-protecting technologies, too, including options to defend against DNS leaks and bundled kill switches to reduce the chance of data leaks if the VPN connection drops.
 Check out the evaluations of the individual apps later in this review for more details.

 Even better, you don't have to take VyprVPN's word on this, as in September 2018 the company hired Leviathan Security Group to audit the platform and produce a public report on its logging practices.

 The results are available to all on the VyprVPN website, and make an interesting read.
 Experts will find a huge amount of detail on how VyprVPN works, and the in-depth testing performed by the auditors (logging in to servers, inspecting running processes, examining source code, and more.)
 Everyone else can simply check the executive summary, which explains that the audit initially found a few limited issues ('from inadvertent configuration mistakes'), but these were 'quickly fixed', and 'as a result, [the audit] can provide VyprVPN users with the assurance that the company is not logging their VPN activity.'